Expired Domains Search: How to Find Drops And Identify Potential Drops

 Using csv-file which appears after the analysis is finished, you can sort the obtained data by the expiration date in any spreadsheet editor:

-- Keywords from Serpstat by which the site and its positions are ranked.
+- Keywords from Serpstat the site is ranked for.

-- Traffic,search traffic rate and regions via Similarweb.
+- Traffic, organic traffic rate and regions via Similarweb.

-- The numeric values of references and anchor list.
-You may do this via Serpstat.
+- The number of backlinks and anchor list.

-- Domain indicators: Ahrefs DR, SM * Trust, Moz DA and Majestic TF / CF.
+- Domain indicators: Ahrefs dropped domains, SM * Trust, Moz DA and Serpstat Domain Rank.

-Tip: I advise you not to drool on the domains that were registered more than five years ago.
-It's 99% probability that they will be extended or bought by more skilled experts.
+Tip: I suggest you not to drool over the domains that were registered more than five years ago.
+It's 99% they will be renewed or bought by more skilled experts.